F&B Statement of Intolerance

 Following contact with one of the above individuals the process shall be as follows:

-- Confidential discussion with employee/employees and Diversity Contact.
+- Confidential discussion with employee/employees and Director, Office of Diversity & Inclusion.

-- Diversity Contact discusses situation, plans, and recommendations with Supervisor, Manager and/or Director.
+- Director in the Office of Diversity & Inclusion discusses situation, plans, and recommendations with appropriate leaders.

-- Final action plan may be reviewed with Senior Vice President.
+- Final action plan may be reviewed with a representative from the Office of Human Resources and/or the Senior Vice President for Finance & Business.

 - Implement recommended actions and review action plans with employee/employees.